 Antenna

-The OID of the Antenna type is {crossSupportFunctionalities antenna (1)}.
+The Object Classifier of the Antenna type is antenna.

 One antenna can be used by multiple forward and/or return space links simultaneously.
 The Antenna FR Type also encompasses the tracking receiver used to lock onto the RF signal for the purposes of autotracking.